-The baseline performance test dataset used for the previous ArcSDE/file server performance comparison is a subset of a larger San Diego dataset.
-Figure 6-13 compares client/server performance sensitivity to larger database environments, by running the exact same benchmark test using the complete San Diego database as a file data source.
-The file data source tests showed a significant increase in network throughput.
+Figure 7-16 compares client/server performance sensitivity to larger database environments.
+When running the same benchmark test with the complete San Diego database, the file data source tests show a significant increase in network throughput.
 This increase is expected, since the larger shapefiles must be transferred to the client workstation to support the query processing.
 The ArcSDE test results were the same as the previous chart, and are not effected by the size of the database.

-Figure 6-13 ArcGIS File Server Network Throughput
+Figure 7-16 ArcGIS File Server Network Throughput

-Figure 6-14 provides a summary of the average response time for the same benchmark test when using a file data source.
+Figure 7-17 provides a summary of the average response time for the same benchmark test when using a file data source.
 Response time with the file data source is much slower due to the larger shapefiles.
 In comparison, very little difference in performance was measured with the ArcSDE data source testing.

-Figure 6-14 ArcGIS File Server Network Performance
+Figure 7-17 ArcGIS File Server Network Performance